T-reference

 Basic stranded cast-on

-Also known as: Gauge swatch cast-on ...
+Also known as: Gauge swatch cast-on, Provisional cast on ...

 Knitted cast-ons